KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 # Check your code in to GitHub

 We covered a lot today and added a bit on to our app!
-Let's get code into GitHub so we don't lose our work for upcoming sessions.
+Let's get the code into GitHub so we don't lose our work for upcoming sessions.

 Stage your changes using `git add .` and commit with a message of your chosing.
 Push your changes to your `main` branch.
 # Next sessions

 In the upcoming sessions we'll use component data communication patterns to help keep our trivia app modular, use data binding to calculate scores, and call to load trivia questions from an API.

+>[!EXTRACREDIT]
+>Do you want to keep working on your app between sessions?
+We have some ideas for you to try.
+Feel free to message us in #codingandcocktails Slack channel if you need help between sessions!
+>
+>1.
+Add more flair to your app by picking out fonts and applying the font to your app.
+We recommend using [Google Fonts](https://fonts.google.com/).
+>2.
+Feel free to chang up the colors of the app!
+>3.
+Ready for a challenge?
+How about generating a new component for your "About" page, and add a new route named 'about'.
+Add the new route to the route array.
+Read more from Angular's [route order documentation](https://angular.io/guide/router#route-order) to understand where to add the new route definition in the array.

+# Answer key

 >[!CODECHECK]
 >Check your code by [viewing the completed code in StackBlitz cloud IDE](https://stackblitz.com/github/KansasCityWomeninTechnology/trivia/tree/component).